serverless/serverless/docs/guides/deployment-bucket.md

 ### Key Features of the Deployment Bucket:

-- **Per-Region Bucket**: Deployment buckets are created and managed per AWS region, ensuring that resources are stored in compliance with AWS’s regional requirements for services like Lambda.
+- **Per-Region Bucket**: Deployment buckets are created and managed per AWS region, ensuring that resources are stored in compliance with AWS's regional requirements for services like Lambda.
 - **Shared Across Services**: For each region, the Deployment Bucket is shared across services within the same AWS account, optimizing resource management and reducing duplication.

 ## Managing Deployment Buckets